GIS-Move-Analytics/wildlife-tracker/README.md

-# Wildlife Tracker - Demos
+# Wildlife Tracker - Real time movement analytics

 ## Introduction
 Thanks to the advances in data streaming and tracking technologies the **Wildlife Tracker** is software capable of revealing animal behavior in **real-time visibility**